 On the surface, Mank is about Mankiewicz’s struggle to parse Citizen Kane down from a 300-something-page rainforest to something that pleases RKO.
 Those moments are what pay off the least because they’re the most literal.
 There are moments—stretches, even—that are downright delightful, but they truly work because that amiability is a farce in more ways than one.
 As the flashbacks end and the liquor cabinet gets emptier, it all feels like a distraction from the inevitable: A series of trusty biopic title cards documenting Mankiewicz’s death at just 55 years old.
 “He was 55,” the screen hangs on.
 “He was 55.”

 But before that happens, David Fincher tricks the viewers into liking the movie.
 But it’s quite unlikable, full of myopic, sometimes selfish characters that chum it up to stroke their egos.
 They brush off “Hitler, Schmitler” in the early-to-mid-1930s; they decry socialist and progressive attempts to rectify the Great Depression.
 But don’t mind them.
-Fall under the spell of Trent Reznor & Atticus Ross’ score and Erik Messerschmidt’s cinematography.
-Let the performances, namely those of Oldman and especially Seyfried, beguile you.
+Fall under the spell of Trent Reznor & Atticus Ross’ score and Erik Messerschmidt’s cinematography, the latter of which leans into its anachronisms of its digital look.
+Let the performances, namely that of Seyfried, beguile you.
 What, are you going to hold on to the title character’s destructive behavior instead?

 Much of Mank is full of people playing versions of others playing versions of themselves.
 Jack Fincher’s script plays itself too, but it’s largely thanks to David Fincher’s direction that the film largely sees its own ironies.
 That doesn’t mean it’s always successful.
 When Mank isn’t too dialed into its cynicism, its tone starts to wobble.
 The showbiz discussions aren’t entirely fresh and function more as a counterpoint to the time’s sociopolitical shifts.
+The cigarette burns that appear on the top right corner of the screen are also much too coy, and one historical accuracy is downright sloppy.
 The final product is much more effective as a portrait of the ‘30s and early ‘40s than the inception of Citizen Kane, and it’s often because the latter isn’t even the real focus.

 At times, Mank is about as interested in Orson Welles’ film as Marie Antoinette is in traditionalism.
 It’s why, then, discussions of writers’ credits and creative differences cause pacing hiccups.
-The movie isn’t massively long at 131 minutes, but it still comes off as slightly bloated at points.
-It doesn’t help either that Tom Burke’s depiction of Welles turns the director into what might as be a mustache-twirling villain at points.
+The movie isn’t massively long at 131 minutes, but it’s still bloated at points.
+It doesn’t help either that Tom Burke’s depiction of Welles turns the director into what might as well be a mustache-twirling villain at points.
 His performance is a step down from co-stars’, and it’s not entirely clear just how intentional it is.

 [S]omething of a surprise is how [David Fincher] and the script from his late father, Jack Fincher, lure audiences into a false sense of nostalgia while negating its most amiable aspects.